What classification of life includes humans, scientifically known as Homo sapiens?

 Prepare for the Biology and Scientific Research Test.
 Engage with flashcards and multiple-choice questions, complete with hints and explanations.
 Ensure your success on the exam!

-The classification of life that includes humans, scientifically known as Homo sapiens, is Eukarya.
-This domain encompasses all organisms that have complex cells, known as eukaryotic cells, which contain a nucleus and organelles.
-Eukarya includes a wide variety of life forms, such as animals, plants, fungi, and protists.
+The classification that includes humans, scientifically known as Homo sapiens, is Eukarya.
+This domain encompasses all organisms that have complex cells with membrane-bound organelles and a defined nucleus.
+Eukarya includes not only humans but also animals, plants, fungi, and various protists.

 Subscribe